 |Motor management system:||Bosch Motronic ME 7.1|

-The Automotive scope ATS5000 oscilloscope is in this article also referred to as automotive oscilloscope, as Diagnosis Oscilloscope or as ATS Lab scope.
+The Automotive Test Scope ATS5000 oscilloscope is in this article also referred to as automotive oscilloscope, as Diagnosis Oscilloscope or as ATS Lab scope.

 An acquaintance bought a second-hand Audi A8.
 The car is 2,5 year old and with today's technique lots of kilometers can yet be driven with it.
 The car is equipped with an V8 4,2 liter engine with automatic transmission and has driven 65000 kilometers.
 After owning the car for one day, the man noticed that there was something wrong with starting the engine.
 There were no problems starting a cold engine, but if the engine was cranked shortly after it had been running, it would not start.
 With this story, the acquaintance called the dealer and the car was examined at the garage.
 After a day he got his car back, but it appeared that the problem was not solved.
 My acquaintance had lost his confidence in the dealer, because the problem probably already existed when the car was sold to him and because they had not fixed the problem (yet).